-- 47. Construction activities must not result in rutting, compaction or erosion of soils that cannot be reasonably rehabilitated to similar levels of soil productivity that existed on the site prior to the construction activities taking place. - 48.
-The permit holder must, as soon as practicable, restore recreation sites, recreation trails or recreation facilities established or authorized under the Forest and Range Practices Act that are affected by construction activities to their pre-construction condition to the Commission's satisfaction. - 49.
-The permit holder must, as soon as practicable, restore range developments defined under the Forest and Range Practices Act that are affected by construction activities to their preconstruction condition to the Commission's satisfaction. - 50.
-At the completion of construction activities the permit holder must restore any identifiable trails used by trappers that were impacted by pipeline construction, to the level of access that existed prior to construction, if the location of the trail is made known to the permit holder by the registered trapper for the area specific to the trail or the Commission prior to the permit holder's notice of construction start. - 51.
-In all locations where run-off from the area of the pipeline right of way or work space may flow into a watercourse, the permit holder must contour and stabilize banks and approach slopes and install berms, silt fences, cross ditches, or other alternative effective measures as appropriate. - 52.
-The permit holder must undertake dust control measures to ensure that dust resulting from construction activities does not affect safe travel on a road or significantly impair the use and enjoyment of lawfully occupied permanent dwellings, significant public use areas or other similar areas. - 53.
+- 74. The permit holder must, as soon as practicable, restore recreation sites, recreation trails or recreation facilities established or authorized under the Forest and Range Practices Act that are affected by construction activities to their pre-construction condition to the satisfaction of the Commission. - 75.
+The permit holder must, as soon as practicable, restore range developments defined under the Forest and Range Practices Act that are affected by construction activities to their pre-construction condition to the satisfaction of the Commission. - 76.
+At the completion of construction activities the permit holder must restore any identifiable trails used by trappers that were impacted by pipeline construction, to the level of access that existed prior to construction, if the location of the trail is made known to the permit holder by the registered trapper for the area specific to the trail or the Commission prior to the permit holder's notice of construction start. - 77.
+In all locations where run-off from the area of the pipeline right of way or work space may flow into a watercourse, the permit holder must contour and stabilize banks and approach slopes and install berms, silt fences, cross ditches, or implement other alternative effective measures as appropriate to minimize erosion and avoid sediment deposit into the watercourse. - 78.
+For all locations where soil cut slopes are greater than 10 metres in height, or where fine-grained soils are anticipated, the permit holder must design and implement soil cut slope support provisions in accordance with the direction of a qualified specialist. - 79.
+The permit holder must undertake dust control measures to ensure that dust resulting from construction activities does not affect safe travel on a road or significantly impair the use and enjoyment of lawfully occupied permanent dwellings, significant public use areas or other similar areas. - 80.
 The permit holder must undertake reasonable measures to mitigate noise from construction activity that has the potential to affect public safety or significantly impair the use and enjoyment of lawfully occupied permanent dwellings, significant public use areas during periods of use or other similar areas.

-- 54. Upon completion of construction activities authorized under this permit, the permit holder must: - a.
-Re-vegetate, using seed or vegetative propagules of an ecologically suitable species or implement other measures, to the satisfaction of the Commission, that promote the restoration of the wildlife habitat that existed on the area before the commencement of any works authorized under this permit, and stabilize the soil if it is highly susceptible to erosion; and - b. take reasonably practicable measures to limit or prevent vehicular access to and along, and to reduce sightlines along the pipeline right of way. - 55.
-The permit holder must determine timber hauling restrictions pertaining to the management of beetle infested timber recommended by the BC Ministry of Forests, Land, and Natural Resource Operations and adhere to all such restrictions unless otherwise specified by the Commission.
+Unless otherwise directed by the Commission, construction noise or anticipated construction noise in such areas occurring between 7pm and 7am must be consistent with the parameters contained in the Commission's British Columbia Noise Control Best Practice Guideline, as amended from time to time. - 81.
+Upon completion of the construction of the pipeline, the permit holder must: - a. re-vegetate, using seed or vegetative propagules of an ecologically suitable species or implement other measures, to the satisfaction of the Commission, that promote the restoration of the wildlife habitat that existed on the area before the commencement of any works authorized under this permit, and stabilize the soil if it is highly susceptible to erosion; and, - take reasonably practicable measures to limit or prevent vehicular access to and along the pipeline right of way. - 82.
+The permit holder must adhere to all timber hauling restrictions pertaining to the management of beetle infested timber recommended by the BC Ministry of Forests, Lands, and Natural Resource Operations, unless otherwise specified by the Commission.